Council Chairman Portfolio Reports

 INTERNATIONAL

-I visited the Europa Forum in Zagreb in October 2022.
-This visit gave me the opportunity to renew acquaintance with my European counter-parts and work with them to produce the requisite Agreement with LCI Oak Brook.
-This Agreement is currently in draft form with Council and, if re-appointed (I never take it for granted), I shall be progressing this Agreement to signature with Oak Brook.
+There is an International Agreement in place with LCI at Oak Brook to allow us to legally utilise the Online System (now the Portal).
+Unfortunately, the laws have been amended and requires amendment.
+I continue to progress this Agreement to signature with Oak Brook.
 This Agreement needs to be in place to provide the framework for the Clubs, Districts, the MD and LCI to process the data of individual Lions in 105 appropriately for membership purposes and support the service whether at local, national or international level.
 Once agreed and signed, the intention is to publish this Agreement for Lions to be reassured as to why and how their data are processed.

 Lion Andrew Wilcox